carlosmarinho/react-tanstack-booking/README.md

 ### Login

 - In this moment we only have a mocked login, when you click on the login link we don't redirect the user to a login page, where can add login information and do the login
+- We are using the local storage to simulate the login, so if you just reload the page, you are going to lose your login session.

 ### Strapi